Shamator

-Shamator is a census town and district headquarter of Shamator district in the Indian state of Nagaland.
+Shamator is a town and the headquarters of the Shamator district in the Indian state of Nagaland.

-Shamator was declared district headquarter of newly carved district by Chief Minister Neiphiu Rio after understanding between Tikhir Tribal Council and Yimkhiung Tribal Council.
-Earlier the town was part of Shamator circle of Tuensang district.
+Shamator was declared district headquarter of newly formed district by Chief Minister Neiphiu Rio after understanding between Tikhir Tribal Council and Yimkhiung Tribal Council.
+Earlier the town was part of Shamator circle of Tuensang District.

 Demographics

 The town mostly inhabited by Yimkhiung Naga and Tikhir Naga tribes.